mariamosn/OOP/README.md

 # Homeworks

-This repository contains:

- * content of each homework with detailed explanations of the assignments and automated checkers
+This repository contains my implementation for each of the projects in the Object-oriented programming class.

 ## Repository folder structure